LeHuman/P2P-File-Sharing/docs/Design.md

 Clients have various functions exposed for them to use.

 - `ping`
-  - Ping the server to check it's response time
+  - Ping a client's superpeer's indexing server to check it's response time
 - `list`
-  - List all the files on the indexing server
+  - List all the files available on the network
 - `search [query]`
-  - Search for the query as a substring the in the name of all the files on the indexing server
+  - Search for the query as a substring the in the name of all the files on the network
 - `request [hash]`
   - Request a specific file, given the hash
 - `register` & `deregister`